A-MOHAMED14/Accessibility-Optimised-Marketing-Site/README.md

 ## View Project

-To view the deployed website, click here
+To visit the live website, <a href="https://a-mohamed14.github.io/Accessibility-Optimised-Marketing-Site/">click here</a>